Supersingular irreducible symplectic varieties: Moduli spaces of sheaves on abelian surfaces

 \subsection{Moduli spaces of stable sheaves on abelian surfaces}

 Now we turn to the study of moduli spaces of sheaves on abelian surfaces and their Albanese fibers in general.
 Given $v\in \widetilde H(A)$ and a general polarization $H$ with respect to $v$, we denote by $M_{H}(A,v)$ the moduli space of stable sheaves on $A$ with Mukai vector $v$.
-Associating to a sheaf its determinant and second Chern class induces the Albanese morphism which is an isotrivial fibration.
-The Albanese fiber, denoted by $K_{H}(v)$, is a symplectic variety of generalized Kummer type of dimension $\left<v, v\right>-2$, provided that it is smooth.
+Choosing $F_0\in M_{H}(A,v)$, the Albanese morphism

+is an isotrivial fibration.
+The Albanese fiber is denoted by $K_{H}(v)$.
+If $K_{H}(v)$ is smooth, it is of dimension $2n:=\left<v, v\right>-2$, and is deformation equivalent to the generalized Kummer variety $K_n(A)$.
 The following result is similar to Proposition \ref{msheaf} for K3 surfaces.